m3rcer/m3rcer.github.io/_posts/redteaming/Constrained_Delegation/2022-03-15-Constrained_Delegation.md

 	- In Powerview:
 		- Users: `Get-DomainUser –TrustedToAuth`
 		- Computers: `Get-DomainComputer –TrustedToAuth`
-	- Using ADModule enumerate both computers and users: `Get-ADObject -Filter {msDS-AllowedToDelegateTo -ne "$null"} -Properties msDS-AllowedToDelegateTo`
+	- Using ADModule enumerate both computers and users: ```Get-ADObject -Filter {msDS-AllowedToDelegateTo -ne "$null"} -Properties msDS-AllowedToDelegateTo```
+> NOTE: Constrained delegation can be configured on user accounts as well as computer accounts.
+Make sure you search for both.

 ------------------------------------------------------